ratibor78/influxdb-grafana-docker/README.md

 ![Alt text](https://github.com/ratibor78/influxdb-grafana-docker/blob/master/influxdb-grafana.png?raw=true "Grafana + InfluxDB")

-The Docker Compose file for quick setup a monitoring solution based on InfluxDB and Grafana.
+Use Docker Compose for quick setup a monitoring solution based on InfluxDB and Grafana.

 This repository contains a simple docker-compose file that will create a local installation of InfluxDb + Grafana on your host system.